POETSII/poets-dpd/readme.md

 -------------------------------------------------

 - `bin/world_state_to_binary` : Converts any input world-state to a binary form.
-   Mainly used it you want to make a textual world-state smaller.
+   Mainly used ft you want to make a textual world-state smaller.

 - `bin/world_state_to_pov` : Converts a world-state to povray output form, compatible with the povray format used in Osprey-DPD.
 It will not output any bead-types with